ornament-orm/ornament/README.md

 multiple languages, where the data might be stored in a `page` table and a `page_i18n` table for the language-specific data.)

+Also, the use of extensive and/or complicated config files sucks.
+(XML?
+This is 2015, people!)